 - Addressing discipline issues

-The Program Coordinator and the SRCs are on-call 24 hours a day.
-Our staff members are dedicated to creating a safe and fun experience for every student.
-If you have any special concerns or questions, please speak with one of the program staff members during Orientation check-in.
+The Assistant Director and Program Coordinators will rotate being on-call 24 hours a day.
+Our program staff members are dedicated to creating a safe and fun experience for every student.
+If you have any special concerns or questions, please speak with one of us during Orientation check-in.

 Students may set up proxy access to their financial accounts for parents and other guests with the following steps: